Who Was Ray Liotta?

-Born in New Jersey in 1954, actor Ray Liotta made his acting debut on the daytime drama Another World.
+Actor Ray Liotta made his acting debut on the daytime drama Another World.
 He initially struggled to find work in Hollywood, but he won critical and popular acclaim as the crazed ex-con husband opposite Melanie Griffith in Something Wild.
-Liotta is best known for his on-the-edge tough-guy characterizations in films like Martin Scorsese's Goodfellas (1992) and No Escape (1994).
+Liotta was best known for his on-the-edge tough-guy characterizations in films like Martin Scorsese's Goodfellas (1992) and No Escape (1994).

 Early Life and Career